 You can set spending limits yourself, i.e., the difference between the starting balance and ending balance in your account for a given period.

 Players who so wish can ask that their access to Loto-Québec's online gaming website be temporarily blocked.
 They may choose:

 - A single timeout that starts and ends on a specific date and time.

 - A periodic timeout (for example, every Thursday afternoon from 3 p.m. until Friday morning at 7 a.m.).

 Once activated, timeout requests are irrevocable.

 Players who so wish may request Loto-Québec to block their access to online gambling for a period from one month to five years.
 This self-exclusion program is confidential, free and impossible to cancel before the end of the requested period.
 In addition, Loto-Québec will not communicate with players registered for this program.
-Players who self-exclude from a Québec gaming hall or casino are ineligible for Espacejeux membership.
+Players who self-exclude from a Québec gaming hall or casino are ineligible to create an Espacejeux account.

 Monitoring your gambling history

 A good way to evaluate your gambling habits is to review your gambling history.
 With just a few clicks, you have access to the history of the games you played.
 In addition, you can also look at the history of your financial transactions, both deposits and withdrawals.